GEAR LISt and

 The weather may be cool or hot, and changeable.
 You must be prepared for weather changes.

-A small day pack that you can carry on your back, especially if you aren’t hiring pannier bags.
+A small day pack that you can carry on your back, especially if you aren’t using pannier bags.
 Some day packs have a water bladder carrier - very good idea to have.
 See Camelbak below.

 Rain jacket, lightweight and breathable.